Open Yale Courses

 Open Yale Courses is a project of Yale University to share full video and course materials from its undergraduate courses.

 Open Yale Courses provides free access to a selection of introductory courses, and uses a Creative Commons Attribution-Noncommercial-Share Alike license.

 Open Yale Courses launched in December 2007 with seven courses from various departments.
-The project now includes 42 courses from a broad range of introductory courses taught at Yale college.
+The project now includes 40 courses from a broad range of introductory courses taught at Yale college.
 The initiative was funded by the William and Flora Hewlett Foundation, which has supported other universities' OpenCourseWare projects.

-As of August 2014 some of Yale's Open Courses are delivered by the European MooC platform Eliademy.
+Users are not required to be enrolled at Yale to take any of these courses, as the courses are available for "all that wish to learn".
+However, no actual college credits are attainable from these courses.